messente/messente-api-python/docs/ContactsApi.md

 phone = 'phone_example' # str | A phone number

 try:
-    # Removes a contact from a group.
+    # Removes a contact from a group
     api_instance.remove_contact_from_group(group_id, phone)
 except ApiException as e:
     print("Exception when calling ContactsApi->remove_contact_from_group: %s\n" % e)